Museum of early consumer electronics and 1st achievements

 most important pages.
 Hope you find it interesting.

-A pair of Shibaden SV-620 E Color EIAJ VTR video recorders
+1971.
+A pair of Shibaden SV-620 E reel to reel colour video recorders.

 Shibaden colour reel to reel video Shibaden colour reel to reel video